-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness socioeconomically disadvantaged group, which was in the red.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for their Graduation Rate.
+These were our all- student group, EL, Hispanic, homeless, White, and students with disabilities.
+We noticed that these students were also in the socioeconomically disadvantaged group, which was in the red.
 Additionally, students who enroll with us are typically about 30 or more credits behind in school.
-Teachers, students, and parents provided feedback indicating that they support the high- value tutors bring to the program. deliver a critical level of support that we have seen be successful in helping address academic gaps effectively and improve student progress toward credit recovery and graduation.
+Teachers, students, and parents provided feedback indicating that they support the high- value tutors bring to the program. will help them complete their assignments and increase the rate at which they finish their courses.
+Throughout the school year, on a daily basis, tutors support these students both virtually and in person and are available during school hours and on Saturdays.
+They scaffold skills that need to be reinforced through additional practice.
+Tutors deliver a critical level of support that we have seen be successful in helping address academic gaps effectively and improve student progress toward credit recovery and graduation.
 We expect that these actions will be effective at increasing students' credit completion rate which leads to improved graduation rates.
-However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis.
+However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis. student groups in the red: Hispanic, and socioeconomically disadvantaged groups, We expect them to increase each year.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.
-Schoolwide 1.4 Action: Counseling students towards graduation and materials Need: Historically, some of our lowest graduation rates are among the English learners, LTEL low-income, and foster youth student groups, who are also students with disabilities, when compared to the All-student group who are at 85.0% for the DASS graduation rate.
+1.4 Action: Counseling students towards graduation and materials Need: Historically, some of our lowest graduation rates are among the English learners, LTEL low-income, and foster youth student groups, who are also students with disabilities, when compared to the All-student group who are at 91.8% for the 2024 DASS graduation rate.
 We examined the needs of our students who are behind in their coursework and credits.
-They are behind for a variety of reasons and many obstacles need to be addressed before they graduate successfully.
-Teachers, students, and parents provided feedback indicating that they support the high- value counselors bring to their students.
-To address obstacles to graduation, we will provide additional training and support to identify students' socio-emotional needs, incorporate counseling services to support students' well-being and create a positive learning environment.
+They are behind for a variety of reasons and many To address obstacles to graduation, we will provide additional training and support to identify students' socio-emotional needs, incorporate counseling services to support students' well-being and create a positive learning environment.
 Counselors will be principally directed to promote high expectations and provide guidance toward graduation.
 Counselors will promote a positive working relationship and will connect frequently or as needed with high-needs students, to help meet social-emotional needs using training programs such as Hatching Results and Imago lessons, which promotes intrinsic motivation and guides students to achieve their graduation goals.
-Counselors are a critical factor in helping students graduate.
-Counselors will provide additional counseling and social-emotional support for English Learners, LTEL, low-income and foster youth students, and students with disabilities.
 We will closely monitor progress on our DASS Graduation rates for all of our student groups, especially English learners, LTEL, low- income, foster youth and students with disabilities.
 We expect them to increase each year.
-We will also consider input from the parents of participating students to enhance the quality of the program provided.
+We will also consider input from the parents of participating students to